open-voice-interoperability/website/site/content/_index.md

 about:
   heading: Why the Need for The Open Voice Network (OVN)
   text: >-
-    Open Voice Network members will help shape the future of commerce – in increasingly critical issues of technology, competition, and commercial and personal information privacy.
+    OVN members will help shape the future of commerce – in increasingly critical issues of technology, competition, and commercial and personal information privacy.
 ---